Eric Haase Player Props: Tigers vs. Blue Jays

-Eric Haase -- 1-for-4 with an RBI in his last game -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.
+The Detroit Tigers, including Eric Haase (.161 on-base percentage in past 10 games, 97 points below season-long percentage), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Comerica Park, Sunday at 1:40 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Athletics.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Eric Haase Game Info & Props vs. the Blue Jays